-This week marks ‘Mental Health Awareness Week’ and while we shouldn’t really need an event to raise awareness of the stigma that exists around mental health issues, it has never been more relevant.
-At this time, many people are struggling with their mental health for a variety of reasons.
+This week is ‘Mental Health Awareness Week’ and while we shouldn’t really need an event to raise awareness of the stigma that exists around mental health issues, it is equally important to address the issues surrounding mental health.
+People struggle with their mental health for a variety of reasons.
 Employees and managers may be overwhelmed and people need to look after their colleagues’ and their own mental health as much as possible.

 The CIPD People Managers’ Guide to Mental Health (In collaboration with MIND) is an excellent resource that sets out good practice and guidelines to help managers understand and overcome the challenges of mental health problems in the workplace.